CSR Tools

 In addition to environmental and social issues, governance factors are a key component of sustainability reporting.
 The ESRS G1 standard covers aspects such as corporate ethics, corruption prevention and responsible business practices.

-• B11 – Corruption & business ethics: Disclosure of measures to prevent corruption, whistleblower systems and ethical business practices.
+• B11 - Corruption and business ethics: Disclosure of measures to prevent corruption, whistleblower systems and ethical business practices.

-• C8 – Sales & EU benchmark exclusions: Disclosure of sales in sensitive industries and possible exclusions from sustainability benchmarks.
+• C8 - Sales and EU benchmark exclusions: Disclosure of sales in sensitive industries and possible exclusions from sustainability benchmarks.

 • C9 - Gender diversity in management: Information on gender distribution in management and diversity measures.